sararodmar/workforce-future/scenario-2.md

 layout: default
 ---

-# scenario-2
+# Did you know...

-Did you know that U.S. companies have "stashed an estimated $2 trillion in cash overseas" by moving their operations there?
-To countries with lower-taxes such as Ireland (15%).
+that U.S. companies have "stashed an estimated $2 trillion in cash overseas" by moving their operations there?
+(INSER REF HERE)[#](https://sararodrig.github.io/workforce-future/references) To countries with lower-taxes such as Ireland (15%).

 It seems that this tendency will keep on happening, unless a plan is set for companies to compromise (providing liveable salaries and good working conditions), and governments to facilitate this happening.
 But other components are at stake...

 Your advisors tell you Artificial Intelligence and automatization of tasks is something you should regulate and invest in.
 What do you do?